z0r3f/wordbot/README.md

 # Rust Dictionary Bot

-This is a simple bot written in Rust that retrieves the definition of a word from an online dictionary.
+This is a simple bot written in Rust that retrieves the definition of a word from an online dictionary (Merriam-Webster Dictionary API).

 ## Getting Started